 We’re not firefighters or surgeons here.
 As a creative and INFJ personality, my best work comes to life when I’m not rushed or feeling pressured.
 I used to set these crazy deadlines for myself and thought I was being super productive.
 But, I wasn’t.
 Instead, I started hating the one thing I used to enjoy.
 It’s easy to work that way when you see so many other people doing the same thing.

 I’m working very differently these days and my deadlines are a lot more flexible.

-There’s enough noise in the digital world.
-I’d rather make my “noise” count and enjoy the process, instead of burning myself out for no reason at all.
+I’d rather slow down and make my “noise” count and enjoy the process, instead of burning myself out for no reason at all.